pubbelfiesch/SAHS/README.md

 | 04 | [Installation of Docker, NGINX reverse proxy, IMMICH, and Nextcloud (optional step)](part_4.md) |
 | 05 | [Setup of a secondary machine for off-site backups](part_5.md) |
 | 99 | [Philosophical considerations, and cursed knowledge, reflecting why the nas is build as it is](part_99)

+# Status

+This repository is currently being gradually build up.
+Part 1 and 2 are considered technically complete.
+Use at your own risk.